UCB-stat-159-s21/site/_sources/Hw/hw07-permute-contrib.md

 ## Workflow

-You will be assigned to a small team of **2** students.
+You will be assigned to a small team of **two** students.
 We suggest that you use this as an opportunity to try out pair programming (here [some](https://martinfowler.com/articles/on-pair-programming.html) [resources](https://medium.com/@weblab_tech/pair-programming-guide-a76ca43ff389) you might find useful on this topic).

 In this case, we will _not_ set up separate team Slack channels - you can talk to your partner via DM, and the two of you can ping `@instructors` if you need us for a private question, or ask on the `#homework` channel as usueal for anything that's not private (and we highly encourage public questions, as the answers may help everyone else as well).